apache/openwhisk/core/standalone/README.md

 * Uses in memory store.
 Once the server is stopped all changes would be lost
 * Bootstraps the `guest` and `whisk.system` with default keys
-* Supports running on LacOS, Linux and Windows setup
+* Supports running on MacOS, Linux and Windows (experimental) setup
 * Can be customized to use any other storage like CouchDB